Rossall School: Lawrence House Astronomy and Space Science Centre

 Rossall is also home to the Lawrence House Astronomy and Space Science Centre – the only centre dedicated solely to the teaching of astronomy.
 The project consists of the telescope in Rossall's Assheton Observatory as well as a building of its own containing a lecture theatre, classrooms and a portable planetarium.
 The telescope is of particular note – being 12 ft long, 18 inches wide and dating from 1870.
 The objective diameter of the telescope is 6.5 inches and it has a focal length of f/13.5.

-The project has been funded by the Lawrence House Trust and predominantly run by Dr. Nick Lister, originally the head of design and technology at the school and now Astronomer in Residence.
-Dr. Lister studied at Plymouth University before getting his PhD from University College London.
-He is a fellow of the Royal Astronomical Society and was recently appointed as vice-president of the Association for Astronomy Education, where he succeeded Dr Robert Massey of the Royal Observatory, Greenwich, who has now become president of the organisation.
+The project has been funded by the Lawrence House Trust and predominantly run by Nick Lister, originally the head of design and technology at the school and now Astronomer in Residence.
+Lister is a fellow of the Royal Astronomical Society and was appointed as vice-president of the Association for Astronomy Education, where he succeeded Dr Robert Massey, who became president of the organisation.

 When initial assessments were being made for the feasibility of restoring the observatory, both the telescope and observatory were in a poor condition as a result of years of neglect and an arson attempt by some local children.
 The telescope is made predominantly from brass and thus suffered minimal corrosion and damage.
 Most importantly the lens of the telescope survived unscathed allowing for restoration.
 This was carried out at first by several dedicated parents and governors of the school, amongst them Syd Little.
 Soon after the basic restoration ideas were raised for a larger project allowing the teaching of astronomy on a larger scale.
 After getting clearance from the original owners of the telescope to go ahead with the project, Rossall was given funds from the Lawrence House Trust, an educational charity, to go forward with their plans.
 The centre had an official opening on 26 September 2006 with Old Rossallian and former Astronomer Royal Sir Francis Graham Smith in attendance.